 Enjoy BINGO every Tuesday from 1-3pm for $1.50, sponsored by Beltone Hearing Aid Centers.

 Members are invited to enjoy CARD & GAME DAY Thursdays from 1-4pm.
 Free with refreshments.

-Senior Games Shuffleboard will be held on Friday, August 7 from 8:30am - 11:30am in the Addie Rhem Morris Room.
+Senior Games shuffleboard will be held on Friday, September 11 from 8:30am - 11:30am.
 Chair Volleyball is held each Friday afternoon at 1:00pm in the Rufty Fitness Annex.

 Men's Breakfast Club - Each Tuesday at 8:30am

 Rufty-Holmes Lady Liners - Each Tuesday at 10:00am

 Creative Needles Group - Each Wednesday at 9:30am

 R-H Computer Club - Each Thursday at 10:00am

 Evergreen Bridge Club - Each Friday at 1:00pm